-- 1. Gauge couplings in the matrix element can be set through COUPLING_SCHEME.
-It should be stressed that this setting occurs on the level of vertices.
-It is permanent and independent of what is suggested by the keyword "Running".
-In particular, the COUPLING_SCHEME = Fixed refers to using the ALPHAS(default) and 1/ALPHAQED(default) values given in Model.dat for the respective coupling.
-In contrast, when using the COUPLING_SCHEME = Running the couplings are evaluated at the c.m. scale s of the incoming beams starting the evolution at ALPHAS(MZ) and 1/ALPHAQED(0). - 2.
-For the Yukawa couplings, the couplings in the matrix element can be set through YUKAWA-MASSES.
+- 2. For the Yukawa couplings, the couplings in the matrix element can be set through YUKAWA_MASSES.
 The options "Running" and "Fixed" correspond to the c.m. energy and the pole mass of the considered particle, respectively.
 Another keyword of interest is the YUKAWA_MASSES_FACTOR, which works as a prefactor for the couplings. - 3.
 During the calculation of the matrix elements, the renormalization scale for the strong coupling constant and the factorization scale can be modified.
 The parameter SCALE_SCHEME selects the definition of both.
 Its value is a string composed from one of the scale tags listed in Tab.
-6 and eventually some of the scale modifiers listed in Tab.
-7. A corresponding example is
+5 and eventually some of the scale modifiers listed in Tab.
+6. A corresponding example is